nathan-weinberg/bash-scripts/README.md

 ### Notes

-Unlike the other scripts in this repository, `deploy.sh` is only configured for/has only been tested on Fedora.
-No other Operating System is officially supported at this time.
+Unlike the other scripts in this repository, `deploy.sh` is only configured for/has only been tested on Fedora and Raspbian (that has been installed via NOOBS).
+No other Operating Systems are officially supported at this time.

 It is recommended you restart your computer after running `deploy.sh` - certain applications may not appear visible until doing so.